 This is the one and only California 4-H Record Book.
 Each county must come into alignment with this book and eliminate all supplemental forms and/or other requirements.
-Club and County evaluation processes must come into alignment with the State Incentives and Recognition processes beginning July, 2016.
+Club and County evaluation processes must align with the State Incentives and Recognition processes.